We've been supporting Operation Sceptre by continuing our work with Project Zao to reduce knife crime in Derbyshire.

 “Teenagers are, by nature, secretive.
 It’s forging relationships with your kids and pushing through and being quite open and honest with your worries and your fears.
 If you believe your child is carrying a knife then there is a need for you to get involved, be proactive and sit down and speak to them.”

-Rachel has recently visited the British Ironworks Centre with Tom’s girlfriend, Roxy Gardiner, to inscribe knives in his memory which will then form part of the angel sculpture.
+Rachel visited the British Ironworks Centre with Tom’s girlfriend, Roxy Gardiner, to inscribe knives in his memory which will then form part of the angel sculpture.

 She said: “A few weeks ago, Roxy and I were invited to go to the British Ironworks Centre and the sculpture they are doing is a 20ft angel made completely of knives handed in during amnesties.